lazzarello/binaural-controller/README.md

 3. Enc3 is elevation, which is how high the sound energy is relative to your nose(?).
 4. Enc4 is distance from you, which is simply the volume of the sound source.

 The MIDI keyboard can play a simple polyphonic syntheziser.
-Move your voice around to compare its location to the synth!
+Speak into the microphone and move your voice around to compare its location to the synth!
 Fun!

 ## TODO